laravel/docs/blade.md

     <?php echo ($var)->format('m/d/Y H:i'); ?>

+> {note} Custom Blade directive names may only contain alphanumeric and underscore characters.

 > {note} After updating the logic of a Blade directive, you will need to delete all of the cached Blade views.
 The cached Blade views may be removed using the `view:clear` Artisan command.

 <a name="custom-if-statements"></a>